 - Meals — What will you eat on days you’re sick?
 Could you freeze meals?
 Can you teach your older children to make one or two simple meals?
 With what ingredients can you stock your pantry?
 Yesterday, my children had toast and eggs for all three meals!
 It wouldn’t be good if it happened everyday, but it sure didn’t hurt them this once.
 They were able to make it all themselves, and none of us starved.

 - Babysitting — Who will watch the little ones when you really must have a nap?
-Yes, when you’re sick, even the TV can help.
+Yes, when you’re sick, even watching videos online can help.
 Is there a friend who is willing to watch just one or two of your children?
 Would someone take them to the park for an hour while you rest?
 You have my permission to ask someone for help (wink).

 - Homeschooling — Who can be a “substitute teacher” for you?
 Maybe your mother lives close by, or maybe someone else has volunteered to help.
 BE PREPARED with a simple plan for this person, listing where supplies are kept and what a normal day in your house looks like.
 No, a substitute will never do things just as you would, but that’s okay!
 Keep your substitute lesson plans VERY simple and thank God for a chance to rest.

 - Bills – Who will pay the electric bill when you’re sick?
 You certainly don’t want the lights turned out or checks to bounce while you’re feeling so low.
 What bills can be set to automatic payment?
 Make a list of what bills are due when, where supplies are kept, and who to contact with questions, so that someone else could help you with this task.

 I hope this helps!
 God will give you wisdom, and you’ll be amazed at how He’ll help and comfort you while you’re not well.
 He knows all the details of the future.
 Nothing is a surprise to Him.
 As you prepare for the inevitability of “bad days,” ask Him to give you ideas that suit your situation.
 He will provide!